muldon/preprocessor/README.md

 Softwares:
 1. [Java 1.8]
-2. [Postgres 9.3]
+2. [Postgres 9.3].
-3. [PgAdmin] (we used PgAdmin 3) but feel free to use any DB tool for PostgreSQL.
 Configure your DB to accept local connections.
 An example of *pg_hba.conf* configuration:

 ```
 ...